OpenEntomology/InsectBiodiversityEvolution/README.md

 Files intended for students are written **LaTeX**, for a more professional presentation https://www.latex-project.org/

 Except that slideshows are currently edited using **Google Slides** https://www.google.com/slides/about/

+Check the course wiki for more info - https://github.com/adeans/InsectBiodiversityEvolution/wiki